marcjoha/coach/README.md

 # musle-coach

-Webapp for logging workouts based on Bootstrap, Handlebars and Firebase.
+Webapp for logging workouts based on Material Design Lite, Handlebars.js and Firebase.

 ## out of scope